-This website was developed as part of Birmingham City Council's Community Asset Transfer Development Programme 2009-10 which was funded by AWM.
-Here you can find the story of our two pilot projects and pick up general lessons learnt on asset transfer as well as more up to date information on our new Community Asset Transfer Protocol.
+This website was developed as part of Birmingham City Council's Community Asset Transfer Development Programme 2009-10.
+Here you can find the story of two pilot projects and lessons learnt on asset transfer.
+There's also information on our new CAT Protocol.

 Saba Salman of the The Guardian Voluntary Sector network was attracted to write about Birmingham and it’s community asset tranfer work after finding the warts and all case studies on this website.
 In a piece she called Making community asset transfer work, she wrote:

 The benefits of transfer are clear – community empowerment for local people and asset disposal for the council – but how do you overcome the hurdles?

 In Birmingham, the council built on its involvement in the government pilot, recently agreeing a new protocol outlining a consistent path to transfer, from initial expressions of interest to the point of handing property or land.